supervise-dev/mcp/README.md

 # MCP Server

-A high-performance Model Context Protocol (MCP) server providing remote filesystem, git, and process operations.
+A high-performance Model Context Protocol (MCP) server providing remote filesystem, git, process operations, and AI-powered code analysis agents.
 Built with Mastra and Bun for fast execution and distributed as compiled binaries for easy deployment.

 ## Features